 A number of beginner and professional anglers will find one brand and stick with it.
 If you enjoy their products, there is very little reason to go elsewhere.
 With fish finders under 300, there are a number of different brands on the market today.

-Each has their strong suits, and a few weaknesses, so be sure to take into account their other products in higher and lower price points to see how they stack up.
-For example, if highly accurate built in GPS is your main goal, Garmin should be considered.
+Each has its strong suits, and a few weaknesses, so be sure to take into account their other products in higher and lower price points to see how they stack up.
+For example, if a highly accurate built-in GPS is your main goal, Garmin should be considered.

-There are some lesser known brands as well which have not yet made a solid name for themselves in the fish finder market.
+There are some lesser-known brands as well which have not yet made a solid name for themselves in the fish finder market.
 This includes Vinterior and Phiradar to name a few.
-You may end up loving the features one of these less represented brands offer, so don’t be afraid to give them a try.
+You may end up loving the features one of these less-represented brands offers, so don’t be afraid to give them a try.

 The two standard options you will find on most fish finders are Down Scan and Side Scan.
 These both offer a unique but highly detailed view of the underwater world to help you gauge whether or not the location you are in is worth remaining in for a day of fishing.

-Side scan is sonar that scans either side of your boat or vessel at an angle towards the bottom or the lake or waterway.
+Side scan is a sonar that scans either side of your boat or vessel at an angle toward the bottom of the lake or waterway.